maxant/kafka-data-consistency/mf/README.md

 - SEC-001 no process steps / roles found in security model that are capable of calling $fqMethodName.
   If this method is called, it will always end in a security exception.
 To resolve this issue, update the security model or delete the method, if it is no longer required.
+- SEC-002 TODO
+- SEC-003 TODO

 ## TODO

+- ES via kafka and then the relevant component, rather than a dedicated one
+- add partner (inline widget)
+  - add them to ES too
+- allow changing the quantity in the offer, so you can get under the approval threshold
+- billing
   - accept offer => event to billing
+  - billing is an orchestrator which keeps its model in a global ktable and which uses tombstone records and compaction
+  - billing publishes event to world to inform contract component that the contract is active?
+  - add duration, day in year to bill, billing frequency => make customer pay for first period until next billing period according to config
-- add partner (inline widget)
+  - add daily billing job
+- search (based ES, so partners need to be in there too!)
+  - should we also have partner relations in there? so that if i search for augustus, i see all his contracts?
+  - nah, just start simple, add partners, so you can search them. then from the partner view you get their contracts
 - display existing draft so that you can continue working from there
 - change from external to internal, if you arent sure and need a consultation
-- allow changing the quantity in the offer, so you can get under the approval threshold
-- security and abac - finish impl checks for who can read a contract
 - add createdAt/By to all entities and order partner relationships by that and load only the latest ones
 - add a partner in postcode 3000 and see if jane becomes salesRep. same for janet in 1000.
 - timestamp - if we attempt to insert but a new version has already been applied, we need to ignore it and log it for alerting. or fail with an error? why not just use optimistic locking. whats on my bit of paper?